 Partial fills - Santander will use its access to liquidity channels via the Santander Group to attempt to execute the full size of your transaction, subject to the prevailing market conditions and your instructions.
 Santander will assume that partial fills are acceptable to you unless otherwise agreed.
 A partial fill occurs where Santander is unable to satisfy the whole of your transaction and hence only provides you with a partial execution of your requested transaction.
 Depending on market conditions, the nature and size of the order, the need for timely execution, your order may be made up of a number of smaller transactions at various prices.
 Where part of your order (a 'partial fill') has been executed you will be notified of this in a timely fashion, unless you have instructed us otherwise.
 In any event our internal systems and controls will maintain an audit trail of all partial fills.

 Mark-up - Santander may (in its own discretion) apply mark-up to your order in accordance with our mark-up policy.
-This mark-up may change from time to time according to our internal processes.
+This mark-up may change from time to time according to our internal principles and processes.

 Your final all-in price - As the result of the addition of execution costs and / or sales margin by Santander, the price at which we enter into a transaction with you may differ from the price Santander obtains in the wholesale market.
 When entering into a transaction as principal, Santander always attempts to achieve an appropriate return, taking into account Santander's position, including its inventory strategy and overall risk management strategies in Santander's discretion.